livingdocsIO/documentation/reference-docs/server-configuration/desknet-integration.md

 ### Registering and referencing transforms

 Let's do another example:
-- We want to display whether the Desk-Net story is also assigned to any platform with some occurence of the word `'Print'` in its name.
+- We want to display whether the Desk-Net story is also assigned to any platform with some occurrence of the word `'Print'` in its name.
 - We want this field to be shown only for documents of content type `'regular'`.
 - We want this field to be shown as a checkbox, so we're looking for a boolean value.
 - We *don't* want this field to be editable in Livingdocs.
 - The technical label for this field on the metadata should be `hasPrint` and the actual label should read «Desk-Net – Is planned for Print»

 First, we have to write and register the transforms.
 As we have to register transforms before the server actually starts, but only after the application is properly up and running, we use a [hook](./hooks.md) for that:

 ```js
 liServer.registerInitializedHook(async () => {

   const {
     registerTransform
   } = liServer.features.api('li-integrations-desknet-api')

   // Takes two arguments:
   // - A string identifier, we call that the handle.